TownyAdvanced/FlagWar/README.md

 <details><summary><b>Transitioning from the Integrated FlagWar system.</b></summary>

-FlagWar has it's own methods for configuration and localization, independent of Towny.
+FlagWar has its own methods for configuration and localization, independent of Towny.
 Please be advised that we currently only provide an English translation.
 There will likely be other teething issues, but we are here to help with them when required.
 See [Getting Support][get-support] if you have issues.